xspize/brand-yourself-assessment/README.md

 </p>
 Since the name of the company will be Odyssey I wanted the logo to have something to do with going on an adventure, traveling of some kind, but not too much because this is supposed to be a digital designer company not a travel agency.

-I used Adobe XD to transform those sketches into real designs to also gather some feedback from other people to reach a final conclusion on which one I should use.
+I used Adobe XD to transform those sketches into real designs using the pen tool.
+Since I also needed to gather some feedback from other people to reach a final conclusion on which one I should use.

 ## Typography
 The font I am using is __Anders__ made by Tom Anders.